By Pete Cataldo

 You do have the time, we just need to get more resourceful with it.

 This was something I realized a little more than a month ago.
-My screen time on the iPhone was an embarrassing amount of mindless cheap dopamine consumption.
+My screen time on the iPhone was an embarrassing amount of mindless consumption.

 I was averaging well over six hours per day.
 Something I’m not proud of, to say the least.